TSherpa10/Trevity/README.md

+# Trevity
-# Trevity: A study web-app with trees!
+A study web application, now with trees!

 ## Architecture